kinshukk/kinshukk.github.io/content/posts/GSoC-Summary-and-Future-Thoughts.md

 In my original GSoC proposal, I had outlined an application for storage of large neuroimaging datasets.
 As the weeks passed, the entire Opscientia team iterated on the idea, and we decided to build a prototype so that we can gather feedback from peers.

 The data wallet that we ended up implementing is a web application that has the following features:
-Simple user login using an Ethereum wallet (Metamask) Drag-and-drop file upload to IPFS storage, through Textile.io bucket API Scientific kudos using POAP (Proof Of Attendance Protocol)
+- Simple user login using an Ethereum wallet (Metamask)
+- Drag-and-drop file upload to IPFS storage, through Textile.io bucket API
+- Scientific kudos using POAP (Proof Of Attendance Protocol)

+Relevant Links:
 - [Github repository](https://github.com/opscientia/web3weekend-hackathon)
 - [Demo Video](https://www.youtube.com/watch?v=LquRin_Dve4)
 - [My commits](https://github.com/opscientia/web3weekend-hackathon/commits?author=kinshukk)